arch111arch/Blender-Society/README.md

 - __Navigation Bar__

-  - Simple and clearly defined.
+Simple and clearly defined.
+Mouseover shows a bar below the button for user feedback.

 ![Navigation](https://github.com/arch111arch/Blender-Society/blob/main/bs_menu.PNG?raw=true)

 - __Join Form__

-  - A short form for users to join the Blender Society.
+A short form for users to join the Blender Society.
+To encourage engagement it is as simple as possible.

 ![Joibform](https://github.com/arch111arch/Blender-Society/blob/main/bs_join.PNG?raw=true)